Fadcemi/DSA--Data-Analysis-Capstone-Project/README.md

 ### Project Overview
 This Data Analysis Project aims to generate insights into the sales performance of the KMS Inventory using SQL Skills in solving the two case scenarios.
+In computing the solution, the returned orders were taken into consideration.

 ### Data Source
 The Primary source of data used is the Excel file containing order data from 2009- 2012

 ### Tools Used
 - MS Excel for data cleaning
-- SQL Server for querying and Analysis[Download here]
+- SQL Server for querying and Analysis

 ### Exploratory Data Analysis (EDA)
 This involves exploring the data to answer some questions about the data such as: